cgarren/beat-bracket/README.md

 - Add metrics on generation like - number of songs, seconds it took to make, number from albums vs singles, etc...
 - Make a toggle which decides which songs to include in the bracket in the first place (random vs popularity vs custom)
 ### Low
+- Make favicon
+- Option to include/exclude remixes (wouldd have to be word detection or regex based, beta first)
 - Make the bracket from a spotify playlist
 - Full Mobile support
 - Fix byes